-Nemesis, the latest film by Director James Crow (Curse of the Witching Tree, House of Salem) and from a screenplay by Adam Stephen Kelly ( Kill Kane, Done In) and based on an idea by Billy Murray arrives on DVD and across Digital Download platforms from 29th March 2021. and features a great cast of favourites from fans of the modern British crime drama.
+Nemesis, the latest film by Director James Crow (Curse of the Witching Tree, House of Salem) and from a screenplay by Adam Stephen Kelly ( Kill Kane, Done In) and based on an idea by Billy Murray arrived on DVD and across Digital Download platforms in the UK on 29th March 2021 and is now in the US .
+The film features a great cast of favourites from fans of the modern British crime drama.
 Featuring Billy Murray (Rise of the Footsoldier), Frank Harper (The Football Factory), Nick Moran (Lock, Stock And Two Smoking Barrels), Ricky Grover (Big Fat Gypsy Gangster)

 When underworld crime boss John Morgan (played by Billy Murray) returns to London with his wife Sadie (played by Jeanine Nerissa Sothcott) , this seems to ruffle a few feathers with a grudge holding vengeful police officer Frank Conway (played by Nick Moran) who is hell bent and obsessed with bringing John Morgan down for reasons we later within the film.
 Meanwhile, pressure from another crime boss Damien Osbourne (played by Bruce Payne) only adds unnecessary stress to the situation and add to the mix John Morgan’s brother Richard (played by Frank Harper) and nephew Eddie (played by Danny Bear) constantly at each other’s throats.
 All these aggressive ingredients make for a pressure cooker of a planned quick visit back to London by Sadie and John and as we are watching a British crime thriller, we know that things wont go smoothly.

 So what about Nemesis, what are my thoughts?